How organized are you when it comes to your crafting?

 As you gather supplies, sort them in a fashion that makes sense to you.
-For example, in your craft room, you could have all of your fabric together, sorted by color; all my paint together, sorted by use; and all your general craft supplies together, such as pom-poms and chenille stems, sorted by type.
-We prefer to store all our different kinds of glue together in one spot, while others may prefer to keep a certain kind of glue together with the product it is used for.
+For example, in your craft room, you could have all of your fabric together, sorted by color; all paint together, sorted by use; and all your general craft supplies together, such as pom-poms and chenille stems, sorted by type.
+You can store all our different kinds of glue together in one spot, or you may prefer to keep a certain kind of glue together with the product it is used for.
 The key is to sort things in whatever way makes the most sense for you.

 If you already have supplies, but just need to organize them, take your time and go through each item one by one.
 Some things, such as paint and glue can dry up or go bad and are taking up unnecessary space.
-We will admit to buying new craft products or kits with every intention of trying them but then they sit there untouched.
+It's easy to buy new craft products or kits with every intention of trying them but then they sit there untouched.
 If you have any items like this, things you have never used and probably never will, why not gather them together and donate them to a nearby daycare or nursing home.

-One of my favorite things to use to store and organize my craft supplies are plastic storage bins with removable lids.
+Plastic storage bins with removable lids are a favorite to use to store and organize craft supplies.
 They come in a variety of sizes and colors.
-We prefer the clear ones so we can see from a distance what is in it; plus, we label each bin using either a labeler or masking tape and markers.
-While we use the large (18 gallons) bins for storing supplies, we use smaller plastic bins (1-3-gallon sizes) to hold the supplies for whatever projects we are currently working on; this keeps the project handy for taking it if we go somewhere.
+Clear ones are best to be able to see from a distance what is in it.
+Use the large (18 gallons) bins for storing supplies and smaller plastic bins (1 to 3-gallon sizes) to hold the supplies for whatever projects currently being worked on.
 These bins also stack nicely in closets and on shelves.

 There are a handful of other organizing tools you can collect and try: